Can Minoxidil Cause Sexual Side Effects?

 Let’s break down the data.

-It’s also unclear whether the reports were made by people who had taken oral minoxidil or used minoxidil foam or liquid minoxidil solution topically.
+It’s also unclear whether these side effects were linked to the medication or occurred for unrelated reasons and if the reports were made by people who had taken oral minoxidil or used minoxidil foam or liquid minoxidil solution topically.

 The sample is also incredibly small.
 We know 92 people may sound like a lot, but that’s nowhere near the typical standard for establishing clinical significance.

-While it sounds intense, the side effects of finasteride seem to be pretty manageable — only 1.2 percent of men who participated in finasteride clinical trials stopped using their medication because of the side effects.
+The side effects of finasteride also seem to typically be pretty manageable — only 1.2 percent of men who participated in finasteride clinical trials stopped using their medication because of the side effects in the first year.

 Common Side Effects of Minoxidil